Ewrdad/life-simulator-google-antigravity/README.md

 # Life Simulator

 A complex biological and social simulation running in the browser.
+Developed 99% by Google Antigravity* and Gemini 3 Pro (mainly only config and prompting from me).
+A play enviroment for me to experiment with complete hands off coding/project development.

+*Google Antigravity does support other models I chose to only use Gemini 3 Pro

 **Live Demo:** [https://sim.ewrdad.uk/](https://sim.ewrdad.uk/)